-Lynn E. Williams (Legal) From:

-Brad Chase To:

-paulma Cc:

-brade; bradsi Subject:

-High level Assumptions Date:

-Tue, Apr 6, 1993 5:19PM

-don't you think that the ms-dos 6 upgrade is one of your major revenue upsides?

-From: Brad Silverberg

-To: Brad Silverberg's Direct Reports
+Amy Johnstone

-Subject: FW:
+From: To: Subject: Date:

-Date: Saturday, April 03, 1993 10:51AM From: Paul Maritz To: bradsi; cameronm; dwaynew; jeffr; jimall; jonl; karenh; mikeap; mikemap; richardf; richt; rickthom; steveb Date: Friday, April 02, 1993 10:40AM Below are my draft "high-level" assumptions, objectives, challenges thinking for FY'94 Systems Business.
-These should be self-evident, and I will be reviewing them in our upcoming planning/budget meetings, but I thought writing down my views ahead of time would be useful.
-Please send feedback before I/you distribute further.
-Background Assumptions:
+Paul Maritz Brad Chase Fw: SYSTEMS DIVISION FY'94 BACKGROUND & OBJECTIVES Wednesday, April 14, 1993 6:16PM

+.----From: Paul Maritz

+To: Mike Appe; Jeff Raikes; Christopher (VP ITL) Smith; Richard Fade; Gary Gigot; John Nielsen; Bernard Vergnes; Joachim Kempin; Cameron Myhrvold; Dwayne Walker; Richard Tong; Brad Silverberg; Jim Allchin; Rick Thompson; Karen Hargrove Cc: Steve Ballmer; Mike Maples Subject: SYSTEMS DIVISION FY'94 BACKGROUND & OBJECTIVES Date: Wednesday, April 14, 1933 6:13PM

+You may want to distribute this as appropriate in your organizations.
+Feedback is also welcome.

+< <File Attachment: PMFY94A.DOC>>

+Page 1

+SYSTEMS DIVISION: FY94 BACKGROUND

+From: Paul Maritz

+This is a summary of overall background and objectives to guide FY planning.
+See the detailed marketing plans for each product and also the customer segment plans for additional information.

+Key Assumptions

 FY'94 will be an "event-less" year for Systems - i.e. we will be coming off the MS-DOS 6.0, NT, Mouse 2.0 launches, and building to the Chicago launch at the end of the FY.
-This will mean that we do not have a large "new" retail opportunity.
+This will mean that we do not have a large "new" retail opportunity staring at us, and we will have to be creative to find ways of increasing retail revenue.

 Windows 3.1 will, for new machines, be almost 100% an OEM business.
-Thus any way that we can effectively "raise the OEM price" of Windows Ьу licensing additional software to OEMs is very important.
+Thus any way that we can effectively "raise the OEM price" of Windows by licensing additional software to OEMs is very important.

 We will not be trying to artificially boost Windows NT volume, instead we will be focusing on building infrastructure (developing sales partners, training, and support channels - generically "solution providers").
-We will be trying to focus NT on new opportunities where Windows 3.x is not sufficient - the server business, particularly application ervers, and the high-end desktop - hence the positioning of "client-server".
+We will be trying to focus NT on new opportunities where Windows 3.x is not sufficient - the server business, particularly application servers, and the high-end desktop - hence the positioning of "client-server".

 We will be starting to introduce customers to Chicago and to Cairo, mainly to respond to customer requests for information - but we should assume that neither of these products ship in FY'94.
 We should thus make information available carefully, without causing disruption to existing sales, and above all preserving the concept of a "Windows Family".
-An element of this will be to "FUD" our competitors (OS/2 and UNIX) all of whom will be claiming various levels of Windows compatibility.
-We will have stronger, more focussed competition in FY'94 - particularly at the high-end.
-Objectives/Challenges:
+An element of this will be to "FUD" our competitors (OS/2 and UNIX) all of whom will be claiming various levels of Windows compatibility - i.e. we need to point out that OS/2, UNIX-Windows clones are fundamentally on a "Windows" treadmill.

+PMFT94A.DOC

+04/14/93 06:09 PM

+OBJECTIVES/CHALLENGES

-1. Make Windows for Workgroups successful - it represents the major revenue upside in both OEM and retail channels.
-It is also strategically important as every secured WfW customers is a great prospect for Windows NT servers, and for Chicago down the line.
+1. Make Windows for Workgroups successful and earn more revenue.

+It represents a major revenue upside in both OEM and retail channels.
+It is also strategically important as every secured WfW customer is a great prospect for Windows NT servers, and for Chicago down the line.

 We need to not lose focus or heart on Windows for Workgroups.
-We should "quietly" (i.e. no arrogance, avoid implication of failure of WfW 3.1) relaunch with WfW 3.11 (Snowball) and continue the VAR/small reseller push.
+We should "quietly" (i.e. no arrogance, avoid implication of failure of WfW 3.1) relaunch with WfW 3.11 (or "Snowball") and continue the VAR/small reseller push.
 At the same time we should try to get every OEM we can to offer WfW.
 The WfW team needs to prepare a good FY'94 plan outline and ensure we have buy in from sales entities (OEM and Subs).